New York Hippodrome: The glory years

-When Dillingham left in 1923 to pursue other interests, the Hippodrome was leased to Keith-Albee, which hired architect Thomas W. Lamb to turn it into a vaudeville theatre by building a much smaller stage and discarding all of its unique features.
+When Dillingham left in 1923 to pursue other interests, the Hippodrome was leased to Keith-Albee, which hired architect Thomas W. Lamb to turn it into a vaudeville theater by building a much smaller stage and discarding all of its unique features.
 The most popular vaudeville artists of the day, including illusionist Harry Houdini, performed at the Hippodrome during its heyday.
 Others might vanish rabbits, but in 1918, on the brightly lit stage of the Hippodrome, Houdini made a 10,000-pound elephant disappear, creating a sensation.

-The Hippodrome's huge running costs made it a perennial financial failure, and a series of producers tried and failed to make money from the theatre.
+The Hippodrome's huge running costs made it a perennial financial failure, and a series of producers tried and failed to make money from the theater.
 It became a location for vaudeville productions in 1923 before being leased for budget opera performances, then finally becoming a sports arena.

 Decline and fall

 In 1922, the elephants that graced the stage of the Hippodrome since its opening moved uptown to the Bronx's Royal Theater.
 On arrival, stage worker Miller Renard recalled, the elephants were greeted with extraordinary fanfare:

 The next day the Borough President gives them a dinner on the lawn of the Chamber of Commerce up on Tremont Avenue, with special dinner menus for the elephants.
 It was some show to see all those elephants march up those steps to the table where each elephant had a bale of hay.
 The[n], the Borough President welcomes the elephants to the Bronx, and the place is just mobbed with people.
 And that was the worst week's business we ever done in that theatre.

-In 1925, movies were added to the vaudeville, but within a few years, competition from the newer and more sumptuous movie palaces in the Broadway-Times Square area forced Keith-Albee-Orpheum, which was merged into RKO by May 1928, to sell the theatre.
-Several attempts to use the Hippodrome for plays and operas failed, and it remained dark until 1935, when producer Billy Rose leased it for his spectacular Rodgers & Hart circus musical, Jumbo, which received favorable reviews but lasted only five months due to the Great Depression.
+In 1925, movies were added to the vaudeville, but within a few years, competition from the newer and more sumptuous movie palaces in the Broadway-Times Square area forced Keith-Albee-Orpheum, which was merged into RKO by May 1928, to sell the theater.
+Several attempts to use the Hippodrome for plays and operas failed, and it remained dark until 1935, when producer Billy Rose leased it for his spectacular Rodgers & Hart circus musical Jumbo, which received favorable reviews but lasted only five months due to the Great Depression.

-After that, the Hippodrome sputtered through bookings of late-run movies, boxing, wrestling, and jai alai games before being demolished in 1939 as the value of real estate on Sixth Avenue began to escalate.

-The New York Hippodrome closed on August 16, 1939 and was demolished.
+After that, the Hippodrome sputtered through bookings of late-run movies, boxing, wrestling, and jai alai games, then was demolished in 1939 as the value of real estate on Sixth Avenue began to escalate.
+It closed on August 16, 1939, and was demolished.
 World War II delayed re-development, and the Hippodrome site remained vacant for over a decade.

 Legacy

-The office building and parking garage built on the site in 1951-52, owned by Edison Properties, uses the name "The Hippodrome Center."
-Through the 1960s the modern building was the corporate headquarters of the Charter Communications media publishing company.
+The office building and parking garage built on the site in 1951–52, owned by Edison Properties, uses the name "The Hippodrome Center."
+Through the 1960s, the modern building was the corporate headquarters of the Charter Communications media publishing company.